About me

 Clinical Experience

-I trained Groote Schuur Hospital and Valkenberg Psychiatric Hospital in South Africa, working in the Forensics, Acute Psychiatric and Inpatient Psychotherapy wards.
-For the past seven years I have worked in private practice specialising in adult psychotherapy.
+I trained at Groote Schuur Hospital and Valkenberg Psychiatric Hospital in South Africa, working in Forensics, Acute Psychiatric, and Inpatient Psychotherapy wards.
+I have worked in private practice in London for 17 years, specialising in adult psychotherapy.

-I have supervised junior colleagues and taught postgraduate level courses in clinical psychology and psychotherapy.
+I provide clinical supervision for psychologists and teach postgraduate courses in clinical psychology and psychotherapy.

 Member organisations